WatForm/fortress/DevelopersGuide.md

 * Simplify @Owen
     - Note: most of these likely can be combined.
 Simplifiers for specific methods just won't simplify for others.
-    - None of these currenlty have an unapply
+    - Note: None of these unapply
+    - Note: It is probably best to use these after adding range restrictions and quantifier expansion (second to last transformer).
     - SimplifyTransformer
         + Purpose
             * Reduces double negations and negation of Boolean constants